Montana/devsummit2021/README.md

     while q:
         i, j, step = q.pop(0)
         for k, l in [(i-1,j), (i+1,j), (i,j-1), (i,j+1)]:
-            # only the position be visited by count times will append to queue

             if 0<=k<len(grid) and 0<=l<len(grid[0]) and \
                     matrix[k][l][1]==count and grid[k][l]==0:
                 matrix[k][l][0] += step+1